I2PC/docs/docs/Installation/InstallationNotes/index.rst

 This is because the version of libstdc++ of the system is newer than the one used by the enviroment.
 To fix it there are two options:

+   1. Install compiler toolchain in conda:
+    ``conda install c-compiler cxx-compiler``

-   1. Change the symbolic link of libstdc++ in your scipion enviroment of conda:
+   2. Change the symbolic link of libstdc++ in your scipion enviroment of conda:

    Verify the version of libstdc++.so... on the enviroment